openeuler-mirror/stratovirt/docs/config_guidebook.md

 ### 1.4.1 hugepages

 Memory backend file can be used to let guest use hugetlbfs on host.
+It supports 2M or 1G hugepages memory.
 The following steps show how to use hugepages:

 ```shell